 Over the years, Mithoff Law has built a strong network of professional relationships with a wide variety of subject matter experts, including those with experience assessing concussions and other TBIs.
 The contributions of these experts are a vital part of understanding the particulars of each case as well as what may be needed to sufficiently support the future livelihoods of those who have been injured.

 Put your future in the hands of one of the top personal injury law firms in the country.
-If you are asking yourself, “Is a concussion a traumatic brain injury, and should I pursue damages?” reach out to a trusted personal injury attorney in Houston by calling 713-654-1122 or contact us online today.
+If you are asking yourself, “Is a concussion a traumatic brain injury, and should I pursue damages?” reach out to a trusted personal injury attorney in Houston by calling 713-654-1122.

 More Helpful Articles by Mithoff Law: